etrepat/devstrap/README.md

 ## 🚀 Installation

-1. Download the latest [Manjaro GNOME ISO](https://manjaro.org/products/download/x86) and boot into it.
+1. Download the latest [Manjaro Linux GNOME ISO](https://manjaro.org/products/download/x86) and boot into it.
 2. Perform the installation process.
 Feel free to customize the installation as needed.
 3. Once the system is installed and running, open a terminal and execute: